tsujisalju/portfolio/README.md

 Welcome!
 This is the source code for my portfolio website.
 It serves as a showcase for my artworks and projects, as well as an ongoing exercise to learn how to use Nextjs, Tailwindcss and write Typescript.
 I intentionally make it open source so I could share my cool findings with you.

-This website is based on the Nextjs personal website tutorial, but now expanded with responsive design, light/dark mode toggle, language support for posts, and more!
+This website is based on the Nextjs personal website tutorial, but now expanded with the following features:

+- responsive design
+- light/dark mode toggle
+- language support for posts
+- and more!

 You can take a look at the code to help mix and match stuff with your own portfolio website, but my artworks are my intellectual property.